First-order methods on bounded-rank tensors converging to stationary points: Numerical validation

 \subsection{Test with true rank}

 First, we examine the performance of all methods with true rank, i.e., $\vecr=\vecr^*=(6,6,6)$. \cref{fig: unbiased}~reports the test error of all methods with sampling rate $p=0.005,0.01,0.05$.
 First, we observe that the GRAP-R method is comparable to other candidates.
-Second, the rfGRAP and rfGRAP-R methods require more iterations than other candidates, since they only adopt partial information from the tangent cone to avoid retraction.
-Third, due to the rank-decreasing mechanisms, GRAP-R and rfGRAP-R methods require more time than GRAP and rfGRAP methods.
+Second, the rfGRAP-R method requires more iterations than the GRAP-R method, since it only adopt partial information from the tangent cone to avoid retraction.